skylarhuang/ML_Intro_project/README.md

 ## Train VGG-Face architecture using our own dataset
 ## Not Finish Yet Would Update Soon

-We created our own dataset with 500 photos of 10 different celebrities.
+We created our own dataset with 1496 photos of 10 different celebrities.
-The size of our databset is over 185MB so you can download it from [here](https://drive.google.com/a/nyu.edu/file/d/1WQZAe42fYvGBMItPw79QOP1BdUyxGGd3/view?usp=sharing).
+The size of our databset is over 100 files so you can download it from [here](https://drive.google.com/a/nyu.edu/file/d/1ldKnWMwJkt2PQ4LbwLvzsQHTpdQ7LRG9/view?usp=sharing).

 Use [this](https://github.com/skylarhuang/ML_project/blob/master/create_test.ipynb) file to split all photos into two set.
 Test set will contain 10 photos of each 10 celebrities.
 And the left will be kept in training set.